The three-loop single-mass heavy-flavor corrections to the structure functions $F_2(x,Q^2)$ and $g_1(x,Q^2)$: The Structure Function

 In Figure~\ref{fig:1}, we illustrate the prediction for the total structure function $F_2^{\rm total}(x,Q^2)$, including the single-mass charm and bottom quark contributions.
 In the region $x \sim 10^{-5}$, it rises from $Q^2 = 25~\GeV^2$ to $Q^2 = 1000~\GeV^2$ from values of $\sim 3.5$ to 10.5.

-Around $x = 0.1$ there is a turning point above which the structure function takes lower values for larger values of $Q^2$.

 Figure~\ref{fig:2} shows the contributions of the different heavy-flavor Wilson coefficients to $F_2^c$ at $Q^2 = 100~\GeV^2$.
 The different lines illustrate also the contributions from $O(a_s)$ to $O(a_s^3)$ to the structure function.
 The largest contribution is due to the gluonic Wilson coefficient $H_g^{\rm S}$ which was scaled down by a factor of 20 for better readability.
 The corrections are positive and grow with the order in $a_s$.
 It is followed in size by a negative contribution from the pure-singlet Wilson coefficient $H_q^{\rm PS}$, which starts at $O(a_s^2)$.
 In the large-$x$ region, the non-singlet Wilson coefficient $L_q^{\rm NS}$ yields the dominant part.

+Around $x = 0.1$ there is a turning point above which the structure function takes lower values for larger values of $Q^2$.
 However, the corrections compared to $F_2^{c,b}$ stay rather small.
-The corrections can become negative since virtual effects of heavy quarks with massless final states are contained in $F_{2}^{c}$ and $F_{2}^{b}$.
+The corrections can become negative since virtual effects of heavy quarks with massless final states are contained in $F_{2}^{c}$ and $F_{2}^{b}$ and some Wilson coefficients start at $O(a_s^2)$ only.
 Also the contributions of $L_g^{\rm S}$ and $L_g^{\rm PS}$ are of importance at the level of accuracies of $O(1\%)$. $L_g^{\rm S}$ is tiny at $O(a_s^2)$, but receives a relative large correction at $O(a_s^3)$.
 A part of Wilson coefficients emerging at higher order in the coupling constant $a_s$ can be negative as long as the unpolarized structure function remains positive.

 In Figure~\ref{fig:3} the heavy-flavor corrections to $F_2(x,Q^2)$ are shown at NNLO.
 At $x = 10^{-5}$, they grow from 1 to $\sim 4$ for $Q^2 = 25~\GeV^2$ to $Q^2 = 1000~\GeV^2$.
 In the large-$x$ region the corrections are negative.